 Do I get to choose which residence hall I'm in?

 All of our first-year residence halls are very similar.
 Our residential life staff assigns students to one of the first-year residence halls.

 What happens if I don't get along with my roommate?

 First, providing honest and accurate information on the housing form is paramount.
-Avoid having your parent filling out the form.
+Avoid having your parent fill out your housing form.
 Second, understand that having a roommate is a great opportunity for growth!
 You will learn how to communicate with and respect another individual in a way that you might not have done before.
 And while it may be a little strange and difficult at first, some of life's deepest friendships are made by going through this process.

 As for not getting along with your roommate, Residential Life will always listen to your concerns.
 We have an established roommate conflict process in place with full support from Resident Assistants once you live on campus.

 Transfer Credits and Transcripts (AP, CIS, IB and PSEO)

 Have you taken college credits in high school and wonder how they will transfer?

 When do I register for classes?